Cardamom: Food and beverage

-Green cardamom is one of the most expensive spices by weight, but little is needed to impart flavour.
-It is best stored in the pod, as exposed or ground seeds quickly lose their flavour.
+Green cardamom is one of the most expensive spices by weight, but little is needed to impart flavor.
+It is best stored in the pod, as exposed or ground seeds quickly lose their flavor.
 Grinding the pods and seeds together lowers both the quality and the price.
-For recipes requiring whole cardamom pods, a generally accepted equivalent is 10 pods equals 1 1/2 teaspoons of ground cardamom.
+For recipes requiring whole cardamom pods, a generally accepted equivalent is 10 pods equals 1 1/2 teaspoons (7.4 ml) of ground cardamom.